-From the time the Will is probated, the Executer has 60 days to mail all beneficiaries a notice that they can be provided with a copy of the Will, along with a notice giving the specific date and place the Will was entered into probate.
-See Zimiles "Probate is not a Dirty word in New Jersey" N.J.
-Lawyer
+From the time the Will is probated, the Executor has 60 days to mail all beneficiaries a copy of the Will, along with a notice giving the specific date and place the Will was entered into probate.

-Basically, what is the Executor/Administrator required to do?
+Basically, what is the Executor/ Administrator required to do?